safdar-azeem/formash/README.md

 }
 ```

-Note: to checked the checkbox, you need to check the option value in formValues[item.name] array

 # How to use with input radio type

+Note: to checked the radio, you need to compare the option value with formValues[item.name] if they are equal then it will be checked

 ```javascript
 import { useForm } from 'formash'